Guiding families, leadership, inclusive communities……..

-The Texas Familias Council is a nonpartisan, community development organization nurturing inclusive communities and supporting families.
+The Texas Familias Council is an independent, community development organization of volunteers that nurture inclusive communities and support families.

-Families guided by faith, knowledge, and hope create amazing communities!
+Families guided by faith, knowledge, and hope nurture amazing communities

-The FIRST MCLATINA Young Women’s Conference in Montgomery County will take place in Feb..
-Breaking barriers is key to reaching our young.
+The FIRST MCLATINA Young Women’s Conference in Montgomery County took place in Feb.2, 2016.
+Breaking barriers is key to addressing our emerging, young American population.
 Leadership begins with inspiration, sustains through guidance, and passes forward with authentic empowerment of our young.
-Our Legacy Leaders are leading beautifully through their efforts, and I proudly bring them to our local girls with a message of unity and service.
-Stay tuned for good things from our ladies!
+Our Legacy Leaders are leading beautifully through their efforts and message of unity and service.

 Advocating for community health issues in Austin, Texas with Lone Star Family Health Center, and 2015 Family Day Dinner in Houston and the Coalition of Substance Abuse Prevention Providers